exercism/v3/languages/java/exercises/concept/conditionals-ternary/.meta/design.md

 This exercise could have the following rule added to the analyzer:

-- Verify that none _if/else_ statments were used.
+- Verify that ternary operators were used.